thedmaj/plaid-solution-guide/README.md

 **When to Use:**
 - Complex implementations requiring specific technical approaches
-- Regulatory compliance scenarios (KYC, AML, etc.)
-- Multi-product integrations with specific architectural patterns
+- Circumvent AskBill and use an authoritative source
-- Critical customer implementations where accuracy is paramount
+- Where accuracy is paramount

-**Examples:**
-- "CRA Base Report Implementation"
-- "Identity + Income Verification Workflow"
-- "Multi-tenant Plaid Link Architecture"

 **Benefits:**
 - ✅ Expert-validated content